More than half of men and two thirds of women currently aged 20 years projected to develop the condition in their lifetime.

 The data for the study came from using age-, sex- and BMI-specific incidence rates of diabetes in urban India taken from the Centre for Cardiometabolic Risk Reduction in South Asia (2010-2018); age-, sex- and urban-specific rates of mortality from period lifetables reported by the Government of India (2014); and prevalence of diabetes from the Indian Council for Medical Research INdia DIABetes study (2008-2015).

-The authors estimate that lifetime risk of developing diabetes in 20-year-old men and women free of diabetes today is 56% and 65%, respectively.
+The authors estimate that the lifetime risk of developing diabetes in 20-year-old men and women free of diabetes today is 56% and 65%, respectively.
 Women generally had a higher lifetime risk across the lifespan.
-Remaining lifetime risk of developing diabetes declined with age: the authors estimated that for those currently aged 60 years and currently free of diabetes, around 38% of women and 28% of men would go on to develop diabetes.
+The remaining lifetime risk of developing diabetes declined with age: the authors estimated that for those currently aged 60 years and currently free of diabetes, around 38% of women and 28% of men would go on to develop diabetes.

 Obesity had a substantial impact on these projections.
 Lifetime risk was highest among obese metropolitan Indians: 86% among 20-year-old women and 87% among men.
 People with lower BMI had considerably higher diabetes-free life expectancy: obese 20-year-olds were estimated to have around half (46-52%) of their remaining life years free from diabetes.
 However, those with normal or underweight BMI were projected to live out most of their remaining years (80-85%) diabetes-free.